istio/istio.io/content/docs/examples/tutorial/single/index.md

 {{< boilerplate work-in-progress >}}

-This module demonstrates teaches you how to work on a single service, `ratings`, on your local machine.
+This module demonstrates different aspects of developing a single service on a local machine.
+We will not ask you to write code, your task will be to build, run and test an already implemented service, `ratings`.
+The goal is to show that you can implement, build, run and test a service on your local machine, before deploying it to a development, testing or production environment.

 The `ratings` service is a small web app written in [Node.js](https://nodejs.org/en/) that can run on its own.
-Since `ratings` is a web app it performs the following actions:
+It performs the following actions, similar to the actions the web apps usually perform:

-- Listen to port `9080`.
+- Listen to the port it receives as a parameter.
-- Expect `HTTP GET` requests on the `/ratings/{productID}` path
+- Expect `HTTP GET` requests on the `/ratings/{productID}` path and return the ratings of the product matching the value you specify for `productID`.
-- Return the ratings of the product matching the value you specify for `productID`.
+- Expect `HTTP POST` requests on the `/ratings/{productID}` path and update the ratings of the product matching the value you specify for `productID`.

+Download the code of the app, install its dependencies and run it locally following the steps below:

 1. Download
     [the service's code]({{< github_blob >}}/samples/bookinfo/src/ratings/ratings.js)